Andy Mossack explores the iconic beauty and timeless architecture of Argentina’s legendary capital in his insider guide to Buenos Aires

 All images (c) Travel Buenos Aires and Andy Mossack

-Tell me more about Buenos Aires
+Tell me more about this Insider Guide to Buenos Aires

 Where to stay in Buenos Aires

-The NH Collection hotel in Centro histórico is tucked away in a semi-pedestrianised road right next to the Bolivar metro and a stone’s throw from La Manzana de las Luces.
+The NH Collection Hotel in Centro histórico is tucked away in a semi-pedestrianised road right next to the Bolivar metro and a stone’s throw from La Manzana de las Luces.
 It’s a beautiful area in the Monserrat neighbourhood and close to all of the major attractions in the city.
 The rooms are spacious and elegant with hardwood floors, king beds and espresso machines.
 In summer the rooftop outdoor pool is open with poolside service and a stunning cityscape and there’s a shady terrace by the 12th-floor restaurant.

 NH Collection Hotel, Bolivar, 120, C1066AAD Buenos Aires, Argentina.
 Rooms from $150 including breakfast.